Our Courses

 Photo of a student about to kick another student in a school hallway (bullying)What to Expect in This Class:

-Violence and bullying, crime, racism, poverty, sexism, illness, teenage pregnancy, terrorism, and war – these are just a few of the social problems that affect everyone, regardless of our positions in American society.
-Some of us, for example, may face unfair treatment due to our races, religions, or sexual orientations.
-Some people battle drug or alcohol addictions.
-Some struggle with divorce or other family-related challenges.
-Some lives are directly touched by crime, violence, war, or terrorism, and still others are indirectly influenced by these acts.
-For better or worse, social problems are a characteristic of contemporary societies; we all must deal with them in one way or another on a nearly daily basis – even if we are not consciously aware.
+Violence and bullying, crime, poverty, teenage pregnancy, terrorism, and war – these are just a few of the social problems that affect everyone, regardless of our positions in American society.
+We all must deal with social problems in one way or another on a nearly daily basis – even if we are not consciously aware.
 In this dynamic, thought-provoking class, students will explore social problems using a sociological perspective.
 You will learn what exactly makes a social problem “social,” and you will explore how sociologists identify and study social problems.
 Finally, you will discover how the sociological approach differs from everyday, “common sense” explanations.
 Each quarter, your instructor will focus on specific social problems facing Americans today, discussing the causes of and solutions to them.
 This course is designed for the beginning sociology student and thus serves as a broad introduction to the discipline of sociology.

 Homer Simpson dressed as ElvisWhat to Expect in This Class: